slmnkankal/react-flight-app/README.md

 Open [http://localhost:8000](http://localhost:8000) to view it in your browser.

-(Note that, you need to add /admin/ or /flight/flights/ or /users/register/ to main url(http://localhost:8000)!)
+(Note that, you need to add /admin/ or /flight/flights/ or /users/register/ to main url (http://localhost:8000)!)

+### check app with these users

 aselim@murat.com selim.12345 (staff user)